Skip to main content

 Care Guide

-Plant in moist, well-drained, humus-rich soil with a pH of 5.5–7.0 in partial shade to full sun in cool climates.
+Plant in moist, well-drained, humus-rich soil with a pH of 5.5-7.0 in part shade to full sun in cool-summer climates; tolerated soil types include loam and sand.
 Water weekly during the first two growing seasons.
-Established trees tolerate brief dry intervals of 7–10 days but show leaf scorch under sustained drought.
-Best suited to the Pacific Northwest, upper Midwest, and northeastern United States.
-Summer temperatures sustained above 85°F (29°C) cause leaf margin scorch.
+Established trees tolerate dry intervals of 7-10 days and show leaf scorch under sustained drought.
+Summer temperatures sustained above 85°F (29°C) cause leaf margin scorch, which limits the species to Pacific Northwest, upper Midwest, and northeastern conditions.
 No routine fertilization is required in humus-rich soils.

 Pruning